 “Compelling reading…a work that often has a captivating sense of immediacy.”

 In Drawing on Culture, artist and ethnomusicologist Dave Kobrenski takes readers on an artistic journey of cultural discovery into the heart of West Africa.

 In Drawing on Culture, artist and ethnomusicologist Dave Kobrenski takes the reader on an artistic voyage into the heart of West Africa.
 More than 30 artworks, done on location while traveling through villages along the Niger River in Guinea, are compiled here alongside his own field notes and essays.
 Together, they provide a glimpse into the lives and culture of a people maintaining their ancient traditions, even as the modern world encroaches.
 Drawing on Culture is more than a travelogue: it makes an impassioned case for turning our attention to the cultural diversity of the world, and to our oldest cultures, which may be our best chance of understanding how to regain ecological balance on a planet spinning out of control with human activity.

 Journeys into West African Music and Culture

 Discover the music and culture of West Africa in this beautifully illustrated account of an artist’s adventures in the Niger River valley.

 When artist and musician Dave Kobrenski first set out for Guinea, West Africa, it was simply to learn the djembé music of the Malinké people.
-What he found instead was a land of ancient traditions where spirits mingle with the living and the souls of ancestors reside in sacred groves of trees.
-He soon learns that intense poverty and rampant political corruption are a mixture with explosive potential in Conakry’s inner-city.
+What he found was a land of ancient traditions where spirits mingle with the living—and where extreme poverty and rampant political corruption are an explosive mixture.
 When bloody clashes erupt, no traveler is safe.
 For Kobrenski, the result was a two decade musical adventure that would test his resolve and draw him into a quest of cultural understanding.